-The staff of the development office is responsible for raising private funds from individuals, corporations and foundations which comprise the majority of the annual operating budget for the Woodrow Wilson Center.
-Through this internship, the intern will gain knowledge on individual, corporate, and foundation philanthropy; event planning and support; donor and prospect research; and professional writing.
+As a non-profit, the Wilson Center must secure funding to support its critical work.
+The development office is responsible for raising private funds from individuals, corporations and foundations which comprise the majority of the annual operating budget for the Wilson Center

-- Undergraduate junior or senior with an interest in international affairs.
+• Undergraduate juniors or seniors with an interest in international affairs and development.
 We are unable to accept candidates who are graduate students.
-Candidates with concentrations that emphasize writing skills, such as business, communications, English, or marketing, are encouraged to apply.

 • Strong communication skills, both written and oral